-Informal Process
+1. Informal Process

 Upon receipt of a verbal or a written complaint lodged against the respondent the Title IX Coordinator will meet with the complainant to determine if the complainant wishes to proceed through an informal or a formal process.
 If the complainant chooses the informal process, then the Dean of Students, as the Title IX Coordinator, along with Title IX Deputies, will conduct an investigation, meeting with both parties individually, and any other individuals that either party feels is appropriate, with the intent that any substantiated inappropriate behavior be stopped.
 Should the complainant wish to remain anonymous, all efforts will be taken to do the investigation anonymously.
-Disciplinary actions/sanctions are not part of an informal process, but rather, that substantiated inappropriate behavior be stopped.
+Disciplinary actions/sanctions are not part of an informal process, but rather, that a substantiated inappropriate behavior be stopped.
 In addition, depending on the complainant's wishes and the determination of wrongdoing, supportive measures and/or any non-disciplinary corrective measures will be taken in accordance with stopping the alleged behaviors from ever recurring.
-Both parties are also counseled that retaliatory behaviors are not condoned and that such behaviors would be subject to disciplinary actions in accordance with the Complaint/Grievance Policy set forth in Appendix Two, Section One of the Student Handbook.
+Both parties are also counseled that retaliatory behaviors are not condoned and that such behaviors would be subject to disciplinary actions in accordance with the Complaint/ Grievance Policy set forth in Appendix Two, Section One of the Student Handbook.
 Although a formal hearing is not used for informal complaints, the involved student's Academic Dean is always contacted and involved with the decision process.

-Formal Process
+2. Formal Process

-If the complainant chooses to follow a formal process, the Title IX Coordinator will set in motion the process below, including a formal hearing.
-Both the complainant and the respondent have the right to have an advisor present during all discussions/meetings/interviews/proceedings.
+If the complainant chooses to follow a formal process, the Title IX Coordinator will set in motion a formal hearing process following the investigation and discuss the process separately with both the complainant and the respondent regarding the issue.
+The discussions will preferably be conducted in person, although a phone or video conference interview is acceptable if the student is at a distant location.
+The Title IX Coordinator, along with Deputy Title IX Coordinators, has the right to interview other parties in relation to the complaint to determine the validity of the complaint and that it is appropriate to move to a live hearing.
+Both the complainant and the respondent have the right to have an advisor present during all discussions/meetings/interviews/ proceedings.
 The University can provide an advisor upon a student's request.
 Students may choose to have a lawyer as their advisor.